bk7084/bk7084.github.io/index.md

 manually install it.
 Installing the most recent version will give you access to the newest features.
 Different Python interpreters can be installed on the same machine at the same time.
-To make things easier to manage, we use a Python environment manager: Anaconda to install Python
+To make things easier to manage, we use a Python environment manager [Anaconda](https://www.anaconda.com/) to install Python.

 ### Install mini-anaconda